bradchristie/taminations-flutter/assets/c1/step_and_fold.md

 # Step and Fold

-From an Inverted Line, a Wave, or a Right-Hand or Left-Hand Diamond only: The centers step forward and the ends [Fold](../ms/fold.md) to end in a Box Circulate formation, Tandem Couples, or T-Bone.
+From an Inverted Line, a Wave, or a Right-Hand or Left-Hand Diamond only: The Centers step forward and the Ends [Fold](../ms/fold.md) to end in a Box Circulate formation, Tandem Couples, or T-Bone Box.

 Examples of Step and Fold: